 Active in professional organizations, Baker was awarded the Wiley W. Manuel Certificate for Pro Bono Legal Services by the State Bar of California.
 She is a member of the San Francisco Bank Attorneys Association and the State Bar of California’s Financial Institutions Committee.
 She is also a member of the Federalist Society’s San Francisco Board of Directors and Silicon Valley steering committee.

-Baker also devotes time to serving her local community.
+Catharine also devotes time to serving her local community.
 She is a member of the board of directors of the Diablo Regional Arts Association in Walnut Creek and has been a leader in her children’s school district, including as a member of the School Site Council.
-Baker is also a summer camp unit leader and certified archery instructor for local chapters of the Boy Scouts and Girl Scouts.
+Catharine is also a summer camp unit leader and certified archery instructor for local chapters of the Boy Scouts and Girl Scouts.
 Education issues were at the forefront of her recent campaign.